Nazi Party: Name

+Regarding the use of the word ‘workers’ in the party name, Hitler was asked in 1934 “Inasmuch as you were forced by the Weimar Constitution to organize along party lines, you called your movement the National Socialist Workers' Party.
+In my opinion, you are thus giving the concept of the worker priority over the concept of the bourgeoisie.”, Hitler responded:I chose the word "worker" because it was more natural and corresponded with every element of my being, and because I wanted to recapture this word for the national force.
+I did not and will not allow the concept of the worker to simply take on an international connotation and become an object of distrust to the bourgeoisie.
+In a certain sense, I had to "naturalize" the term worker and subject it once again to the control of the German language and the sovereign rights and obligations of the German Volk.
+Similarly, I will not tolerate that the correctly used and essentially understood concept of the "Bürger" [bourgeoisie] is spoiled.
+But I believe the "Bürger" is called upon to ensure this.

-Before the rise of the party, these terms had been used as colloquial and derogatory words for a backward peasant, or an awkward and clumsy person.
+Before the rise of the party, "Nazi" had been used as a colloquial and derogatory word for a backward peasant, or an awkward and clumsy person.
 It derived from Ignaz, a shortened version of Ignatius, which was a common name in the Nazis' home region of Bavaria.
 Opponents seized on this, and the long-existing Sozi, to attach a dismissive nickname to the National Socialists.

 In 1933, when Adolf Hitler assumed power in the German government, the usage of "Nazi" diminished in Germany, although Austrian anti-Nazis continued to use the term.
 The use of "Nazi Germany" and "Nazi regime" was popularised by anti-Nazis and German exiles abroad.
 Thereafter, the term spread into other languages and eventually was brought back to Germany after World War II.
 In English, the term is not considered slang and has such derivatives as Nazism and denazification.